Relocation guide

 The route

-Hwy 16 west — the Yellowhead — straight through Edson, Hinton, Jasper, and Mount Robson to Prince George.
+Hwy 16 west (the Yellowhead) straight through Edson, Hinton, Jasper, and Mount Robson to Prince George.
 One of the easier long drives in the country.

 The housing math

-A typical single-family home in Edmonton runs roughly $470,000 (REA Edmonton benchmark single-family 2025).
+A typical single-family home in Edmonton runs roughly $510,000 (REALTORS Association of Edmonton single-family benchmark, late 2025).
 The Prince George benchmark is $446,800(BCNREB HPI, February 2026).
-That’s a difference of approximately $23,200 — about 5% lower.
+That’s a difference of approximately $63,200, or about 12% lower.

 Real numbers vary by neighbourhood, lot size, and condition.
 A lakefront cabin out at Tabor Lake doesn’t map to a Vancouver condo any more than a College Heights new-build maps to a Kitsilano craftsman.
 The benchmark numbers above are the right anchor for back-of-the-envelope math; the right offer on a specific home is what Jason actually gets paid to figure out.